Web Analytics

 Caring for baby: A view through the lens of ecology

 Caring for baby can be all-consuming, but sifting through conflicting parenting advice shouldn't be.
-Here you will find research to answer tricky and complex questions you face as a new parent — carefully filtered through the unique lens of ecology — so you can create the most nurturing spaces and experiences for your baby.
+KidEcology will help you find the answers to your new parent questions that are too complex to Google — and help you create the most nurturing spaces and experiences for your baby.

 Kidecology philosophy: Instead of perfecting parenting techniques, scripts, and gadgets, let's put our best effort into creating environments for learning and connection